 Multiple-choice questions require students to read, reflect, or compute, and then to select the alternative that best expresses the answer.
 This format is appropriate for quickly determining whether students have achieved certain knowledge and skills.
 A carefully constructed multiple-choice question can assess any of the levels of mathematical complexity (described earlier), from simple procedures to more sophisticated concepts.
 Such questions, however, have limited ability to provide evidence of the depth of students' thinking.
+Multiple-choice questions The careful selection of questions is central to the development of the NAEP Mathematics Assessment.

-Multiple-choice questions offer four choices at grade 4 and five choices at grades 8 and 12, and are scored as either correct or incorrect.
+offer four choices at grade 4 and five choices at grades 8 and 12, and are scored as either correct or incorrect.